Supervised Graph Contrastive Learning for Gene Regulatory Networks: Detail Proof of Theorem

 \section{Detail Proof of Theorem~\ref{Thm:main_theorem}}

-Since the loss function of contrastive learning~(\ref{Eq:Loss_I-CON}) is fomulated as the KL divergence between the joint distributions $p(x,y)$ and $q(x,y)$, under the assumption that $p(x)$ and $q(x)$ follow uniform distributions.
-Then, the following derived for $\mathrm{Loss}_{\rm I-CON}$:
+Since the loss function of contrastive learning~(\ref{Eq:Loss_I-CON}) is formulated as the KL divergence between the joint distributions $p(x,y)$ and $q(x,y)$, under the assumption that $p(x)$ and $q(x)$ follow uniform distributions.
+Then, the following derived for $\mathrm{Loss}_{\rm I-Con}$:

-The derivation from the second to the third line utilizes the basic decomposition of KL divergence: $D_{\rm KL}(p(x,y)|q(x,y)) = E_{x\sim p(x)}[D_{\rm KL}(p(y|x)|q(y|x))] + D_{\rm KL}(p(x)|q(x))$.
+The derivation from the second to the third line utilizes the basic decomposition of KL divergence: $D_{\rm KL}(p(x,y)|q(x,y)) = \E_{x\sim p(x)}[D_{\rm KL}(p(y|x)|q(y|x))] + D_{\rm KL}(p(x)|q(x))$.